cincuranet/blog/tools/fb-net-external-engine.md

 * Assembly (and dependencies) needs to be loadable by .NET Core 3.1 (.NET Standard 2.0/2.1 assembly is recommended) (the runtime is included with the plugin and .NET Core does not need to be installed separately).
 * Method has to be static.
 * Method and class has to be public.
-* Input arguments have to be from set of supported types (see below).
+* Input parameters have to be from set of supported types (see below).
 * No overload resolution (method names have to be unique).
 * Method names, classes and namespaces are considered case insensitive.
 * "Visual C++ Redistributable" installed ([x64 link][3], [x86 link][4]) (or you can put the files into `FbNetExternalEngine` directory).